 We put a brand new production system into place…we hire new teammates…we focus on building a culture of teamwork…our personal network and sphere of influence begins to explode and the number of countries where Onward Nation is heard accelerates…and what starts to feel like progress “all of a sudden” in our core business is actually the result of the Compound Effect that Darren Hardy so masterfully articulated in his great book with the same title.
 Predictive ROI was getting stronger and stronger because of the years and years of learning, adjusting, successes, and failures…apply what we were learning from all of our guests…and now it was all coming together.

-So in the spring of 2016…we were in much better place that I could temporarily take my foot off the gas with our Trojan Horse of Sales strategy and take another crack at the passive income model.
+So in the spring of 2016…we were in much better place that I could temporarily take my foot off the gas with our Trojan Horse of Sales strategy and take another crack at the passive income strategy.

 But as a team…we vowed to do it differently the second time around.